IsThicc/Documentation/dashboard/accounts/Password.md

 All numbers between 0-9 are valid.
 Numbers such as "100" count as 3 numbers.

 ## Special characters:

+Listed below are all the valid special characters allowed for use in your password.

 - @
 - $